Swathy-Chandran/project-development-case-study/README.md

 This repository documents my development process, problem-solving approach, and technical decisions across multiple projects.
 It highlights how I design, build, debug, and improve real-world applications.

-This case study was created as part of a technical evaluation to demonstrate my practical skills in full stack development, AI, and system design.
+This case study was created as part of a technical evaluation to demonstrate my practical skills in full stack development, AI,and system design.

 ## 🛠️ Overall Development Approach